 That God takes up residence in the believer

-That whoever believes already has eternal life (eg 3:18, 5:24), and that whoever does not believe is already condemned (3:18, 8:24).
+That whoever believes already has eternal life (e.g., 3:18, 5:24), and that whoever does not believe is already condemned (3:18, 8:24).

 "Whoever believes in him is not condemned, but whoever does not believe stands condemned already because they have not believed in the name of God’s one and only Son."
 3:18